Learn about data modeling to improve your business

 Types of data models

-1. Conceptual data model
+Conceptual data modeling

-2. Logical data model
+Logical data modeling

-3. Physical data model
+Physical data modeling

 Data modeling examples

-Relational data modeling
+Relational

 Relational data modeling is a technique that IBM developed in the 1970s, and it maps the relationship between data elements stored in different tables.
 The relational data modeling method is popular among many modelers because it doesn’t require a deep understanding of physical information storage.

-Entity-relationship data modeling
+Entity-relationship

 Entity-relationship (ER) data modeling is a more complex variant of the relational data model, mapping entities and identifying specific attributes as they relate to these entities.
-An entity could be customer data, employee data, product information, or invoice, while an attribute might be a customer email address, employee last name, product price, or date that an invoice was created.
+An entity could be customer data, employee data, product information, or an invoice, while an attribute might be a customer email address, employee last name, product price, or the date that an invoice was created.

-Hierarchical data modeling
+Hierarchical

 Hierarchical data models typically feature a tree-like visualization of parent and child relationships.
 IBM’s Information Management System (IMS) is the most well-known example of a hierarchical data model and is still used by many businesses, though relational data models have otherwise largely replaced hierarchical ones.
 Extensible Markup Language (XML, as it’s more commonly known) is an alternative to IMS that is also still in use.

-Dimensional data modeling
+Dimensional

 Dimensional data modeling is primarily used in data marts and warehouses for business intelligence (BI) applications.
 The technique is designed to optimize data retrieval speeds so organizations can efficiently tap into the information stored within their data warehouses.
 A dimensional data model consists of fact tables, each of which contains information about events or transactions, such as product purchases.

-Object-oriented data modeling
+Object-oriented

-Object-oriented data modeling is similar to ER modeling, but in this framework entities are abstracted into objects.
+Object-oriented data modeling is similar to ER modeling, but in this framework, entities are abstracted into objects.
 Objects that share similar attributes can be moved into classes and grouped hierarchically.
 Object-oriented databases can incorporate tables, but they also support more complex data relationships.
 Many hypertext and multimedia databases use object-oriented modeling.

-Data modeling process
+The data modeling process

 Data modeling is a fluid process that can be shaped to the needs of your organization.
 However, most teams start by creating a conceptual model, followed by a logical model, and finally a physical data model.
 This enables your organization to progress from a high-level visualization of your data to a more technical representation of the database itself.